gemini-testing/gemini/doc/config.md

   - second retry: run tests failed during first retry
   - ...

+* `screenshotMode` - image capture mode.
+There are 3 allowed values for this option:
+    * `auto` (default).
+Mode will be obtained automatically
+    * `fullpage`.
+Gemini will deal with screenshot of full page.
+    * `viewport`.
+Only viewport area will be used.

 ## Sets

 You can link some set of tests with certain browsers using `sets`.